mamarjan/gff3-pltools/README.md

 Note: this software is under active development!

-gff3-pltools is a fast GFF3 and GTF parser library, with command line tools.
+**gff3-pltools** is a fast library and a suite of command line tools for working with GFF3 and GTF.

 ## Installation